 The Inhibitor : Using an ultrasonic, bone conducted sound, The Inhibitor attempts to apply a phase-shifting signal that provides relief for a few minutes to a few days for 75% of patients.
 The Inhibitor can be placed on the mastoid bone multiple times a day to potentially provide temporary relief from tinnitus.

 Hearing Aids : Most people with tinnitus have some degree of hearing loss.
 Hearing aids create a dual benefit of enhancing hearing and masking or covering up the tinnitus with soft sounds in your environment that you might be missing.
-The majority of patients with tinnitus receive partial or complete relief from their tinnitus with the use of hearing aids.
+Many people with tinnitus receive partial or complete relief with the use of hearing aids.

 Counseling : People with tinnitus may experience anxiety, depression and other psychiatric problems.
 You may be referred to a psychiatrist or counselor as needed.

 Maskers : Tinnitus maskers are small electronic devices that look like hearing aids and are tuned to generate sound that masks or covers up the tinnitus.
 Like hearing aids, they may provide relief from the tinnitus, but will not enhance hearing and may interfere with understanding speech.
 Many types of devices, such as fans, radios and sound generators can be used as tinnitus maskers to help tinnitus sufferers to fall asleep or get back to sleep.
 Long-term use of maskers is more like using a Band-Aid.
 Other forms of sound therapy (see above) are better for long-term management of tinnitus.